chavdarovae/Towns/README.md

 # Towns for SoftUni
-Code for the Git and GitHub Exercise
+Code for the Git and GitHub Exercise Test

 # Roles
 - chavdarovae takes the role "Editor"